47degrees/sbt-microsites/microsite/docs/docs/settings.md

 )
 ```

 - `micrositeFooterText`: This setting allows the optional configuration of the second line in the footer.
-By default, it is set to `Some("""Website built with "Sbt-microsites © 2019 47 Degrees""")`. **This string is passed in unsanitized to the templating engine.**.
+By default, it is set to `Some("""Website built with "Sbt-microsites © 2019 Xebia Functional""")`. **This string is passed in unsanitized to the templating engine.**.
 If this setting is set to `None`, the second line is not displayed.

 ```scala
 micrositeFooterText := Some("<b>Bob</b> the <i>Builder</i>")